enthought/sat-solver/docs/source/sat_solving.rst

 ``numpy-1.8.1``, ``numpy-1.8.2``, or ``numpy-1.8.3``."

-To build up a total set of rules, we start at each of our ``Job`` rules and cycle recursively though package dependencies, adding new rules as we discover new packages.
+To build up a total set of rules, we start at each of our ``Job`` rules and cycle recursively though package metadata, adding new rules as we discover new packages.
 This is done by running each of our requirements through the ``Pool`` and asking it which packages match.